fbpx

 • Squamous cell carcinoma: It is the most common type of anal cancer.
 The tumors start in the squamous cells that line most of the anal canal and the anal margin.

 • Basal cell carcinoma: It is a type of skin cancer that can develop in the perianal skin.
 They are often treated with surgery to remove the cancer.
-It is rare type of anal cancer.
+It is a rare type of anal cancer.

 • Melanoma: The cancer starts in cells of the anal lining that make the brown pigment called melanin.
 Melanomas are more common on the skin of other parts of the body.
-Anal melanomas are hard to see, and are found at a later stage.
+Anal melanomas are hard to see and are found at a later stage.

 • Polyps(Benign anal tumors): Small, bumpy, or mushroom-like growths that form in the mucosa.
 There are many kinds including fibroepithelial polyps, inflammatory polyps, and lymphoid polyps.